 The overall goal of Trustworthy AI research is to enable not one or two aspects of trust, but \emph{many} simultaneously.
-Current research in TAI very commonly follows the same formula: one or two TAI aspects are selected and genuine issues with typical AI models are used to motivate improving these aspects.
+Current research in TAI very commonly follows the same formula: one or two TAI aspects are selected and genuine issues with AI models are used to motivate improving these aspects.
 Then, technical solutions are developed and evaluated to show improvement on the selected aspects; possible interactions with aspects outside the ones selected are rarely considered.
 The most straightforward attempt to achieve the overall goal of trust would be to overlay several technical solutions.
-However, the examples from \cref{sec:pairwise} demonstrate that negative interactions between TAI aspects are not rare, are sometimes unexpected, and may only be documented years after a method is first deployed.
+However, the examples from \Cref{sec:pairwise} demonstrate that negative interactions between TAI aspects are not rare, are sometimes unexpected, and may only be documented years after a method is first deployed.
+Our survey of negative interactions emphasizes how pervasive the problem is -- on a scale that has not previously been recognized.
 Based on these observations we take the position that combining solutions to individual TAI aspects will not resolve the trust and alignment problems facing AI.
-Trustworthiness is not achieved by overlaying isolated technical solutions, but emerges from integrating TAI aspects within a holistic framework that accounts for intersectionality.
+Trustworthiness is not achieved by overlaying isolated technical solutions, but emerges from integrating TAI aspects within a holistic framework that accounts for interactions.

-Intersectional TAI considers all relevant aspects simultaneously, not in a sequential or siloed manner.
-It relies on interdisciplinary expertise from ethicists, legal experts, and of course computer scientists, to bring together knowledge from disparate fields.
-It is context-aware and adapted to its deployment domain, taking account of specific requirements - like the primacy of patient safety in healthcare.
+TAI should consider all relevant aspects simultaneously, not in a sequential or siloed manner.
+This will rely on interdisciplinary expertise from ethicists, legal experts, and of course computer scientists, to bring together knowledge from disparate fields.
+TAI must be context-aware and adapted to its deployment domain, taking account of specific requirements -- like the primacy of patient safety in healthcare.
 Trust in AI systems will be achieved not solely through technical solutions, but by aligning AI with societal needs, and recognizing real-world constraints.